marrow/protocols/README.md

-# protocols
-A repository of non-code documenting Marrow Open Source Collective-standardized protocols.
+# Marrow Open Source Collective

+## Universal User Stories

+This branch is set up to store and track universal user stories common to a majority of applications.